The Book of Crooked Prayer

 The Book of Crooked Prayer is a book of poems about the sacred nature of everyday life--marriage, parenthood, farm kitchens, fraught relationships.
 It's a book of prayers, pleas, gratitude, and grace.

 HELP THE AUTHORS YOU LOVE!
 Your review of your favorite authors' books are so helpful and greatly appreciated!
 Reviews help both authors and small, independent presses.
-ANYONE who reads and loves books can write reviews.
-Your reviews can be brief and copied & pasted in multiple places.
-Please leave a review for The Book of Crooked Prayer if you can!
+ANYONE who reads and loves books can write reviews; they can be brief and copied & pasted in multiple places.
+Please consider leaving reviews for the books you enjoy!

 about The Book of Crooked Prayer: